RoBrit/Moo-Fluids/README.md

 3. Open up your command line and run `javac`.
 If it spews out a bunch of possible options and the usage, then you're good to go.
 If not try the steps again or contact TheRoBrit on Twitter [TheRoBrit's Twitter](https://twitter.com/TheRoBrit).

 ####Setup Gradle
-Gradle is used to execute the various build tasks when compiling MooFluids.
+Gradle is used to execute the various build tasks when compiling Moo Fluids.

 1. Download and install Gradle.
 	* [Windows/Mac download link](http://www.gradle.org/downloads).
 You only need the binaries, but choose whatever flavor you want.